Homeschool Southaven Education

 Week Nine: Conclusions, written and verbal testing and grades

-There are a few subjects that everyone should know a little about before they are ready for the world.
-English, math, the sciences, sure.
-But really?
+There are a few subjects that everyone needs to know a little about before they are ready for the world.
+English, math, the sciences… but really?
 Law.
-They will act and interact with the law, law makers, law enforcement, city codes, lawsuits and legal language for the rest of their lives and the sooner they start to learn it, the better.
+They will act and interact with the law, lawsuits and legal language for the rest of their lives and the sooner they start to learn it, the better.

 Here, law is a foundational science to a proper understanding of human society.
 It is the rules of being one of “we the people”.
-Whether it’s having read and understood the United States Constitution or a simple understanding of rights, contracts and basic freedoms its all in the law.
+Whether it’s having read and understood the United States Constitution or a simple understanding of rights, contracts and basic freedoms it is all in the law.

 Our introduction to law class covers:

 Reading: It seems like a small thing but legal people read in a different way.
 Their rules for reading, analyzing and understanding a text are different from those in other fields.
-Learning to read a case is exquisitely important and changes one’s method for study and presentation.
-In law, understanding legally relevant facts, being able to find them while casting aside many seemingly important, but legally irrelevant facts is not only necessary in understanding a case, but it sets the mind on a different course; one that will be beneficial for the rest of ones life.
+Learning to read a case is very important and changes one’s method for study and presentation.
+In law, understanding legally relevant facts, being able to find them while casting aside many seemingly important but legally irrelevant facts is not only necessary in understanding a case but it sets the mind on a different course; one that will be beneficial for the rest of one’s life.

-Writing: The way legal people write is so different, it can easily seem like another language, but that language is incredibly important and can be learned.
+Writing: The way legal people write is so different that it can easily seem like another language.
+That language is incredibly important and can be learned.
 It is a careful, reasonable, convincing method that makes them strong in presentation.
 It is persuasive but never reducible to opinion.
 It is always backed up with evidence.
-That’s why it’s so hard to win an argument with a lawyer; they’re trained to present powerful arguments honed to powerful effects.
+That’s why it’s so hard to win an argument with a lawyer.
+They’re trained to present powerful arguments honed to powerful effects.

 Speaking: Do you remember: Augustine, Luther, Calvin, Adams, Jefferson and Madison?
-All of them were trained in law.
+All were trained in law.
 Their rhetorical style and presentation was not the common wisdom of the well spoken man of the street, but the speech of the hallowed halls of the church and the state.
 They had to make, difficult speeches, over and over, until it became a second nature to them, and easy.
-To learn to speak, one must have the opportunity to speak, and something worth speaking about.
-A legal training is historically speaking, the most powerful means toward real learning and great future endeavors.
+To learn to speak, one must have the opportunity to speak and something worth speaking about.
+Legal training is historically speaking the most powerful means toward real learning and great future endeavors.